wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Cryptographic key life cycle: 1.
 Creation 2.
 Initialization 3.
 Distribution 4.
 Activation 5.
 Inactivation 6.
 Termination
   PROTIP: Creation before Initialization; Activation after Distribution.

-Ciphers:
-   * Diffusion is the process of changing the location of plaintext within the ciphertext.
-   * Confusion is the process of changing a key value during each round of encryption.
-   * Transposition is the process of shuffling or reordering the plaintext to hide the original message.
+Cipher strategies:
-   * Substitution is the process of exchanging one byte in a message for another.
+   * <strong>Substitution</strong> exchanges one byte in a message for another.
+The key is the shift pattern, as in the "Caesar cipher".
+   * <strong>Confusion</strong> substitutes <strong>values</strong> during each round of encryption, on the entire key.
+As in RC4 stream ciphers.

+   * <strong>Transposition</strong> shuffles or <strong>reorders</strong> plaintext to another place in the block.
+They key is the transposition code.
+Creates
+   * <strong>Diffusion</strong> changes the order/location of plaintext within the ciphertext through multiple rounds, for block ciphers.
+Dissipates redunancy such as "u" after "q".

+   * Key stretching to output an enhanced (stronger) key
    <br /><br />

-A <strong>salt</strong> is used to prevent precomputation attacks such as Rainbow Tables.
+A <strong>salt</strong> is used to prevent pre-computation attacks such as Rainbow Tables.
 A salt is a non-secret, random value that's used to ensure that the same plaintext will not consistently hash to the same output value;

 A <strong>nonce</strong> ("number used once") is typically used to prevent replay attacks.